What Are the Requirements to Be an Oncology Nurse?

 Oncology Nurse Requirements

-Regardless of which program you take, you will learn about cancer prevention and detection methods.
+While in the NP program, you will learn about cancer prevention and detection methods.
 Courses will teach you how to manage both cancer symptoms and the effects of its treatment.
 You will learn how to care for patients in different stages of illness or recovery.
 You will also learn how to help them with pain management, one of the most critical areas of cancer treatment.

 To practice as an RN in any field, you must be licensed.
 The eligibility requirements for licensure vary by state, but all states will require you to take the nationally-recognized registered nursing exam offered by the National Council of State Boards of Nursing.
 This exam can last up to six hours and will test your skills and knowledge in general nursing practices.
 Typically, you must also meet education requirements to qualify for state licensing.